patrickfav/indoor-positioning/README.md

 # Positioning

-You need a AP with the custom webservices installed, same as Active Nodes.
+You need an AP with the custom webservices installed, same as Active Nodes.
 This AP must be in your network.

 ![Positioning](https://github.com/patrickfav/indoor-positioning/blob/main/misc/ui-positioning.png?raw=true)